K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 	    availability_zone: us-east-1a

 ◎ vSphere Example
-cpu [Integer, required]: CPUs 수 ram [Integer, required]:RAM in megabytes disk [Integer, required]:Ephemeral disk size in megabytes. datacenters [Array, optional]:datacenters의 배열을 VM 위치에 상관 없이 사용. 하나를 가지고 있어야하며 글로벌 CPI 옵션에 구성된 데이터 센터와 일치해야한다.
+cpu [Integer, required]: Number of CPUs
+ram [Integer, required]:RAM in megabytes
+disk [Integer, required]:Ephemeral disk size in megabytes.
+datacenters [Array, optional]:Use an array of datacenters regardless of VM location; it must have one and match the datacenter configured in the global CPI option.
--	name [String, required]: Datacenter 이름
+-	name [String, required]: Datacenter name
--	clusters [Array, required]: clusters의 배열을 VM 위치에 상관 없이 사용 가능
+-	clusters [Array, required]: Array of clusters available regardless of VM location
--	<cluster name> [String, required]: Cluster 이름
+-	<cluster name> [String, required]: Cluster name
--	drs_rulers [Array, optional]: DRS 규칙의 배열은 VM 배치를 제한하기 위해 적용.하나만 존재
+-	drs_rulers [Array, optional]: The array of DRS rules is applied to restrict VM placement.
+Only one exists
--	name [String, required]: Director 가 만들 DRS 규칙 이름
+-	name [String, required]: DRS rule name that Director will create
--	type [String, required]: DRS rule종류. 현재는separate_vms 만 제공
+-	type [String, required]: DRS rule type.
+Currently only separate_vms is being provided

 	resource_pools:
 	- name: default